eliac7/image-similarity-siamese/README.md

 pip install -r requirements.txt
 ```

-The folder structure is already there, so you no need to make any changes on the it.
+The folder structure is already there, so you no need to make any changes on it.
 However, you need to execute the <strong>
 extract_train_csv
 </strong>
-file, to generate the corresponding CSVs for each geographical cluster.
+file, to generate the corresponding CSVs for each geographical cluster to the corresponding placeholdered folders.

 Furthemore, you'll need to setup PHP with Apache Server.
 I suggest you to download <a href="https://laragon.org/" target="_blank">Laragon</a> which has a friendly UI.